Code-Institute-Submissions/DannyGilligan-battleship-rescue/README.md

 <tr>
 <td>
 <br>
-I also experienced problems with registering the user and enemy shots on the battle grip.
+I also experienced problems with registering the user and enemy shots on the battle grid.
 To solve the problem I used the 'type' method to determine what the computer was 'seeing'.
 This revealed that although the user input looked identical to what was expected, there were two different data types at play.
 <br><br>
 </td>
 <td rowspan="4">